-The program is administered by Public Safety Canada and Transport Canada in cooperation with several federal departments and agencies.
-It allows the Minister of Public Safety, or his/her delegate, to specify individuals if there are reasonable grounds to suspect that they pose a threat to aviation security.
-If the individual poses an immediate threat, the Minister of Transport may take action by issuing an emergency direction to respond to the threat.
+This program is administered by Public Safety Canada and Transport Canada, in cooperation with several federal departments and agencies.
+It allows the Minister of Public Safety and Emergency Preparedness, to list an individual if there are reasonable grounds to suspect that:

 Security screening measures at airports, including identity screening at check-in, are an important part of protecting you and your fellow travellers.
 Delays sometimes occur, but every effort is made to ensure that disruptions are minimal.

 Bringing the proper identification to the airport will help with an efficient identity screening and check-in process.

 I Have Received a Written Notification that I have Been Denied Boarding under the Secure Air Travel Act